 Step 4: Fasten The Lure/Bait With A Hook

-Step 5: Move The Rod Correctly With Proper Posture
+Step 5: Move The Rod Correctly With the Proper Posture

 Many anglers move the rod vertically and horizontally.
-That is still effective though; in my experience, I can catch better when I make downward sweeps.
-I normally do this from 3:00 o'clock to 5:00 o'clock position.
+That is still effective, though; in my experience, I can catch better when I make downward sweeps.
+I normally do this from 3:00 o’clock to 5:00 o’clock.

 Fishing tilapia requires extended periods of sitting and standing, so knowing your proper posture is a must.
-Exercise is helpful to prevent back pain while fishing.
+Exercise is helpful in preventing back pain while fishing.

 Step 6: Lifting The Rod Once The Tilapia Is Hooked And Casting It Gently

-Once you’ve trapped the fish, you control the fishing rod and reel gently, so that the hook does not tear off the mouth of tilapia which is typically very soft and tiny.
+Once you’ve trapped the fish, you control the fishing rod and reel gently so that the hook does not tear off the mouth of the tilapia, which is typically very soft and tiny.